Colorado Springs Police Department

-The Colorado Springs Police Department (CSPD) is the police department for the City of Colorado Springs, Colorado.
+The Colorado Springs Police Department locally referred to as (CSPD), is the primary police department within the confinements of the City of Colorado Springs, Colorado.
+Established on November 2, 1872.
+It is the oldest police department in the City of Colorado Springs.

+The headquarters is located at 705 South Nevada Avenue, Colorado Springs, Colorado.

 History

-The CSPD has been involved with advances in forensic technology.
-In 1904, for the first time in the US, the CSPD identified a homicide victim using dental records.
 In 1923, Chief Hugh D. Harper helped transfer 50,000 fingerprint files from the International Association of Chiefs of Police and government fingerprint files being kept at Leavenworth Federal Prison to the Bureau of Investigation, thereby leading to the beginning of the first lab of the FBI.

-In April of 1954, Chief Irvin B. "Dad" Bruce was sent to West Germany and West Berlin by the U.S. State Department, to assist in the organization of the police departments there.
+In April 1954, Chief Irvin B. "Dad" Bruce was sent to West Germany and West Berlin by the U.S. State Department, to assist in the organization of the police departments there.

 In 2001, CSPD was involved in the capture and surrender of several members of the Texas Seven.

 In 2002, the Colorado chapter of the American Civil Liberties Union revealed that, in conjunction with the Denver Police Department, Colorado Springs police had been spying on residents involved in nonviolent protest activity.

 During the 2007 St. Patrick's Day parade, the CSPD arrested seven peace protesters in what was later alleged to be a brutal incident.
 All of the protesters were senior citizens.
 One of them, Elizabeth Fineron, was 66 and walked with the assistance of a cane.
 Ms. Fineron was dragged by police across the street after lying down in the road and refusing to move from the parade route, and suffered bloody abrasions from the incident.